MalcomChumchouaPenda/preins-enset-dla-2025/core/home/static/md/hero-msg-en.md

 ## Welcome to ENSET Douala

-Connect to dedicated areas to carry out your academic or administrative activities online
+Log in to complete your online registration.